MicrosoftDocs/learn/learn-pr/azure-devops/build-applications-with-azure-pipelines/includes/4-plan-build-tasks.md

 The `/tmp` directory mimics the team's network share.

-Talk track: The script gives Alice a sense of how the build process works, but she realizes it's incomplete.
-For example, it doesn't deal with errors (e.g. it keeps going even if there are errors and it doesn't notify you if there are errors) or missing or out of date software.
+After she runs the script, Mara realizes that it's incomplete.
+For example, it doesn't deal with errors.
+It doesn't notify anyone if there are build errors and, even when there are errors, it keeps running.
+It also doesn't give the date when the build occurred.

-Talk track: Provide a soft CTA here for the learner to consider their build process.

 ## Map script commands to Azure Pipelines tasks

-(Unit 2 should already cover some of the basics around what Azure Pipelines is and some of what's in the YAML file.
-Focus on task mapping here.)

-Talk track:
-  * Microsoft provides [reference documentation](https://docs.microsoft.com/azure/devops/pipelines/tasks/?view=azure-devops&azure-portal=true) for all the Azure Pipelines tasks you can use.
-  * Alice begins to map each script command with an appropriate build task.
+Next, Mara is going to map the existing script commands to Azure Pipelines tasks.
+To define a build, she uses Visual Studio Code to create a YAML file.
+In it, she enters all the Azure Pipeline tasks she she'll use to replace the existing script commands.
+For example,
-  * For example, the [.NET Core task](https://docs.microsoft.com/azure/devops/pipelines/tasks/build/dotnet-core?view=azure-devops&azure-portal=true), `DotNetCoreCLI@2`, helps you run `dotnet` commands.
+the [.NET Core task](https://docs.microsoft.com/azure/devops/pipelines/tasks/build/dotnet-core?view=azure-devops&azure-portal=true), `DotNetCoreCLI@2`, helps you run `dotnet` commands.

+This table associates the script commands with the new Azure Pipelines tasks.

 | Script command   | Azure Pipelines task |
 |------------------|----------------------|